vlandaberry/Kmean/README.md

 With this function you can calculate the centers and obtain the data classification in clusters using k-means method.

-- some codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara
+- some codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
+The file with the code is KmeanTutorial.R

+-some exercises solutions in the file Cluster Kmean examples

 - real data analysis using k-means algortihm.